oss-slu/oss.slu.github.io/docs/WR_Desktop/about.md

 ## Development Priorities

-- The app does not compile to the web due to a dependency on react-native-maps.
-- In the location data section of a note, an error displaying "NaN" may appear.
-- Scroller on add note and edit note sometimes do not work on IOS
-- The notes orientation on map page for android is off centered.
-- Styling of the screens using [tamagui](https://tamagui.dev/)
+- There is UI changes required which should follow (ShadCN)[https://github.com/shadcn-ui/ui]
+- The Pages to add note/edit note should have the functionality to access photos and videos from local systems.
+- The Map Page should be built based on either open street maps or leaflet.
+- The notes should be fetched onto the home page.

 ## Get Involved

-Overview of contribution and participation information, [contributors guide](https://github.com/oss-slu/lrda_mobile/blob/main/README.md)
+Overview of contribution and participation information, [contributors guide](https://github.com/oss-slu/lrda_website/blob/main/README.md)